saitiger/Tummy-Time/README.md

 - Added some additional data validation checks.
 Performed statistical tests for difference in means.
 - Added script for new visualizations
 - Added code for some new visualizations based on the needs.
 - Conducted Repeated measures ANOVA for casual inference.
+- Added code to debug non-wear time

 **Future Work:**
 - Working on a deep learning model to correctly detect the posture of infants, thereby reducing manual work and labeling the dataset using Datavyu.